junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 $$\frac{df_i}{f_j} = \mu_j dt + \sigma_t dW_t^{(j)}$$

-Vol $$\sigma_j$$ price the caplet on $j$-th forward rate correctly.
+Vol $$\sigma_j$$ price the caplet on $$j$$-th forward rate correctly.
 So calibration to the current yield curve and at-the-money caplet market is automatic as model is consistent with Black's formula.

 The set of attainable yield curves is high dimensional, depending on the chosen dimension of Brownian motion $$W_t$$, which makes market models more suited to exotic products.
 Due to high dimensionality, market model must be implemented using Monte Carlo.